 More dogs go missing on the 4th of July than any other day of the year.
 With all the noisy fireworks, loud parties, and distractions, it’s no wonder so many pooches bolt and get lost on Independence Day.
 Following a few safety tips will help keep your dog safe.

 The dog days of summer are usually the hottest days of the year, but you may be wondering why we refer to them as the “dog days” and when they happen.
 What do our beloved canine companions have to do with the warm weather?

 July is National Blueberry Month, and it’s a great time to celebrate the tiny, tasty, refreshing fruits that can be enjoyed by humans and canines alike.
 Blueberries really are a super food, and they’re especially delicious on a hot summer day.

 Summer has officially started, and the dog days will be here again before you know it.
-July is National Beat The Heat Month–a reminder to us all to keep our pups cool on these hot summer days.
-Here are a few ways pups won’t let anything stop them from staying cool while being cool.
+July is National Beat The Heat Month — a reminder to us all to keep our pups cool on these hot summer days.
+Here are a few pups who won’t let anything stop them from staying cool while being cool.